 • Consumer relationships touch all aspects of your business: which means you must build teams from various disciplines to solve problems, create opportunities and evolve your strategy.
 Focus on solving consumer problems or uncovering new opportunities for consumers to engage your brand.

 And, while you think about your teams, it might be a good time to introduce some new members and their languages and cultures to your team.
-Get ready to meet the data scientists, behavioral economists, psychologists, sociologists and anthropologists.
-Now that you are in the world of customers, you have a lot of new languages, processes and beliefs.
+Get ready to meet the data scientists, behavioral economists, psychologists, sociologists, and anthropologists.
+Now that you are in the world of customers, you have a lot of new languages, processes, and beliefs.
 And, don’t think change is ever going to stop.
 You’re just getting started in the brave new world of marketing, advertising and technology.
-It is time to begin melding your organization.
+It is time to begin melding with your organization.